Epic Games: Epic MegaGames (1992–1999)

 In early 1992, Sweeney found himself and his new-found video game company in a business where larger studios, such as Apogee Software and id Software, were dominant, and he had to find a more serious name for his.
 As such, Sweeney came up with "Epic MegaGames", a name which incorporated "Epic" and "Mega" to make it sound like it represented a fairly large company (such as Apogee Software), although he was its only employee.
 Sweeney soon underwent searching for a business partner, and eventually caught up with Mark Rein, who previously quit his job at id Software and moved to Toronto, Ontario.
 Rein worked remotely from Toronto, and primarily handled sales, marketing and publishing deals; business development that Sweeney found to have significantly contributed to the company's growth.
 Some time this season, the company soon had 20 employees consisting of programmers, artists, designers and composers.
 Among them was the 17-year old Cliff Bleszinski, who joined the company after submitting his game Dare to Dream to Sweeney.
-The following year, they had over 30 employees.
+The following year, it had over 30 employees.

 In 1996, Epic MegaGames produced a shareware isometric shooter called Fire Fight, developed by Polish studio Chaos Works.
 It was published by Electronic Arts.
-By 1997, Epic MegaGames had 50 people working for them worldwide.
+By 1997, Epic MegaGames had 50 people working for it worldwide.
 In 1998, Epic MegaGames released Unreal, a 3D first-person shooter co-developed with Digital Extremes, which expanded into a series of Unreal games.
-The company also began to license the core technology, the Unreal Engine, to other game developers.
+The company also began to license the core technology, Unreal Engine, to other game developers.

 Epic Games (1999–present)

 Unreal and personal computer games (1999–2006)

-In February 1999, Epic MegaGames announced that they had moved their headquarters to a new location in Cary, North Carolina, and would henceforth be known as simply Epic Games.
+In February 1999, Epic MegaGames announced that it had moved its headquarters to a new location in Cary, North Carolina, and would henceforth be known as simply Epic Games.
 Rein explained that "Unreal was first created by developers who were scattered across the world, eventually, the team came together to finish the game and that's when the real magic started.
 The move to North Carolina centralizes Epic, bringing all of the company's talented developers under one roof."
 Furthermore, Sweeney stated that the "Mega" part of the name was dropped because they no longer wanted to pretend to be a big company, as was the original intention of the name when it was a one-man team.
 The follow-up game, Unreal Tournament, shipped to critical acclaim the same year, at which point the studio had 13 employees.

 The company launched the Make Something Unreal competition in 2004, aiming to reward video game developers who create mods using the Unreal game engine.
 Tripwire Interactive won US$80,000 in cash and computer hardware prizes over the course of the contest in the first contest in 2004.